T3r1jj/T3r1jj.github.io/source/_posts/en/hello-world.md

 ---
 Welcome!
 <!-- more -->
-The site has been updated to a new version in the form of a non-binding blog.
+The site has been updated to a new version in the form of a non obliging blog.
 New articles will won't appear too often, only when I'll have something interesting to share.
 Furthermore, in the archives I will include some galleries from applications which I developed.